craftercms/docs/source/by-role/developer/index.rst

    rules for ignoring files in every Git repository on your computer) is respected by CrafterCMS**.
    In case you find some of your content not being committed into CrafterCMS, check your global git ignore file to verify the content you're committing is not being ignored.

+..
+Smaller topics that are needed but not sure how to represent/wrap these yet
+    .. working-with-sass
+    .. asset-processing